 Developing an IT strategy [Part 2] – getting it started and getting it right

-Posted on May 10, 2016 in Strategy
+Posted on Mar 28, 2025 in Strategy

 Developing an IT strategy [Part 2] – getting it started and getting it right

-In Part 1 of Developing an IT strategy we talked about the benefits of having a strategy and why aligning it with you business development plan is an important step.
+In Part 1 of Developing an IT strategy we talked about the benefits of having a strategy and why aligning it with your business development plan is an important step.
 Here we’re talking about how.

 Getting started